d-bl/GroundForge-help/docs/symmetry/index.md

 _Create a single template and browse through dozens of pattern variations created with the template._

-The [page](/GroundForge/symmetry) has a few forms before an editable template and several swatches in a smaller scale.
+The [page](/GroundForge/symmetry) has a few forms before an editable template and (optionally) several swatches in a smaller scale.
 The swatches are various configurations of reflected and rotated repeats of the template.
 One of the forms lets you quickly browse through more swatches.
-You can drop, move and add stitches in the template and apply a [color code] to the stitches.
+You can drop, move and add stitches in the template and apply a [color code] to the stitches: the 4 colors per stitch approach.
-The color code is also reflected and rotated in the swatches.
+The color code is properly reflected and rotated in the swatches.

 The editor is inspired by Veronika Irvine's course on [DFZ] in 2021 or rather the [bonus lesson] with Inkscape.
-The page simplifies tedious tasks but does not enforce all the constraints.
+The page simplifies tedious tasks and enforces some constraints.
 Currently, it is not possible to generate thread diagrams from the diagrams.

 [DFZ]: https://doily-free-zone.namastream.com/product/26887/about